 When should I hire a professional?

-Hiring someone who can do the job right is always a smart option and can prevent issues, since professionals know which techniques and equipment to use, as well as which precautions to take.
+Hiring someone who can do the job right is always a smart option and can prevent potential issues, since professionals know which techniques and equipment to use, as well as which precautions to take.

 If you think that animals have gotten into your gutters – think chirping or rustling sounds – then it’s time to bring in a professional who can help get them out.
 Also, if you see water pooling in your yard or driveway, then that’s a sign that your gutters are already leaking.